naren-m/literature-notes/CSE/Cryptography/STRIDE.md

-- STRIDE is an acronym and the categorization of vulnerabilities.
-It useful in deciding, based on the categorization, the best practices of how to defend or mitigate against current or future problems.
+- STRIDE(acronym) is categorization of vulnerabilities.
+	- Useful in deciding, based on the categorization, the best practices of how to defend or mitigate against current or future problems.
 	- [[Spoofing]]: theft of user credentials.
 		- Compromise of [[Authentication]]
 	- [[Tampering]]: unauthorized data modification.